kai2128/fas-file-allocation-simulator/src/pages/docs/fat.md

 FAT is an simple and lightweight file system commonly used in embedded devices, portable flash drives.

 The FAT file system of FAS is implemented based on the FAT32 variation.
 The smallest disk unit used by FAT is cluster which is group of disk sectors but in FAS it is disk block.
-FAT able to store file discontiguously on the disk by utilize the file allocation table to map disk block with file.
+FAT able to store file discontiguously on the disk by utilize the **file allocation table** to map disk block with file. **Directory entry** is a metadata for each files which stores information such as file name, file size and **first fat index**.

 In FAS, the reserved disk block of FAT is to simulate the file system reserved sector which is used for boot data and file allocation table.